mlco2/codecarbon/docs/edit/methodology.rst

 Power supply to the underlying hardware is tracked at frequent time intervals.
 This is a configurable parameter ``measure_power_secs``, with default value 15 seconds, that can be passed when instantiating the emissions tracker.

-The net Power Used is the net power supply consumed during the compute time, measured as kWh.
+The net Power Used is the net power supply consumed during the compute time, measured as ``kWh``.